Please check the following FAQ's below to find the answers to common questions

 After filing, a mechanics lien, or Claim of Lien, as it is called in Washington, must be delivered to the owner of the property within 14 days via certified mail, return receipt requested.

 A Washington mechanics lien is required to be enforced within 8 months after filing.
-If this period lapses without any action to enforce by the claimant, the lien expires.
+If this period elapses without any action to enforce by the claimant, the lien expires.

 Washington requires the following pieces of information to appear on the mechanics lien form: